 What Are Toll-Like Receptors?

-If mast cells can be thought of as peacekeepers (like our soldiers and police), then toll-like receptors (TLRs) are likely the equivalent of a smart home security system.
+If mast cells can be thought of as sentinels (like our soldiers and police), then toll-like receptors (TLRs) are likely the equivalent of a smart home security system.
 Similar to how today’s security systems are packed with sensors that alert you to intruders as well as natural disasters, TLRs recognize foreign invaders in your body and send out signals that activate mast cells.

-- Bacterial lipopolysaccharide (LPS) – A toxin found on membranes of gram-negative bacteria.
+- Bacterial lipopolysaccharide (LPS): A toxin found on membranes of gram-negative bacteria

-- Lipoteichoic acid – Cell wall component of gram-positive bacteria that plays important roles in infection and inflammation.
+- Lipoteichoic acid: Cell wall component of gram-positive bacteria that plays important roles in infection and inflammation

-- Peptidoglycan – A bacterial cell wall component.
+- Peptidoglycan: A bacterial cell wall component

-- Bacterial flagellin – A globular protein that is a significant contributor to bacterial invasion, and has also emerged as a potent immune activator.
+- Bacterial flagellin: A globular protein that is a significant contributor to bacterial invasion, and has also emerged as a potent immune activator

 Toll-Like Receptors: The Link Between Innate and Adaptive Immunity